suoglu/Fixed-Floating-Point-Adder-Multiplier/README.md

   * System will calculate results for all of the modules.
 Shown output can be chosen via `Operator buttons`.
   * To initiate a new calculation press `Reset/New calculation` button.

-## Helper Script
+## Helper Scripts

-A python 3 script, [binary16_verfiy.py](Sources/binary16_verfiy.py), added to help verfication.
-Script can be used to calculate operation results for binary16 format.
-Script asks sign, exponent and fraction seperately and displays sign, exponent and fraction of the result.
+Helper python 3 scripts are added to help verfication.
+They can be found at [Scripts](Scripts/) directory.
+Script can be used to calculate operation results for binary16 format or decode 16 bit binary16.

 ## Status